 This gel eyeliner is also said to be “soft and smooth” on the skin, and resistant against sweat, tear and rubbing.
 Apparently, you can use this as an eyeshadow by blurring out the line before it dries.

 And lastly, Cezanne Gel Eyeliner is fragrance- and alcohol-free, and suitable for sensitive eyelids.
-Using Google translate, this eyeliner seems to contain hyaluronic acid, collagen and retinol.
+With the help of Google translate, I understand that this eyeliner contains Hyaluronic Acid, Collagen and Retinol.

 Sounds good thus far?
 Let’s find out how these marketing promises measure up against actual performance.
 We’ll begin with the pros.